 From north to south, there are several unmissable stops on Lake Orta.
 Did you know that there is an island in the lake?
 Sit back and start this tour with me.
 I will show you what to see on Lake Orta and all its curiosities!

-What to see: Omegna and Orta San Giulio
+What to see in Omegna & Orta San Giulio

 We come to the town of Omegna, nestled on the northern shores of the lake.
 Omegna is a small village characterised by tranquillity and hospitality.
 It is surrounded by streets and squares, panoramic views, shops and ancient churches.